Fabioconti99/Mobile_Robots_Autonomous_Driving_And_Interaction/README.md

     else:
        return dist, rot_y
 ```
-In this case there are no constraints about where and what the robot has to look for.
+In this case, there are no constraints about where and what the robot has to check.
-In order to get the Data about the position of **closest silver token** within a determined area we have to take all the attributes returned by the `R.see()` method and filter them.
+To get the Data about the position of the **closest silver token** within a determined area we have to take all the attributes returned by the `R.see()` method and filter them.
 Using only the `marker_type`, `length`, and `rot_y` attributes we can define the detecting area within which `find_silver_token()` will look for the closest silver token.
-Following the same concept of the previously shown cicle, our function will have to compute the same control on the distance between the tokens and the robot but with extra constrains.
-These limitations will prevent the cicle to concider tokens of different type other than silver and tokens located outside the detecting region.
+Following the same concept of the previously shown cycle, our function will have to compute the same control on the distance between the tokens and the robot but with extra constraints.
+These limitations will prevent the cycle from considering tokens of different types other than silver and tokens located outside the detecting region.

 **Arguments**:
 * *NONE*

 **Returns**:
 * If a silver token is detected inside the detecting area, the function will return the **robot's relative distance from the token** ad its **relative angle**.
-If the token is not detected, the function will return -1 for both relative distace and relative angle.
+If the token is not detected, the function will return -1 for both relative distance and relative angle.

  **The function**: